ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 _Refer to our detailed [Grid Options](/grid-options/) documentation for a full list of options._

+---

-## Hooking into Grid Events
+## Handle Grid Events

 In the last section of this tutorial we're going to hook into events raised by the grid using ___Grid Events___.

-To hook into a grid event we need to add the relevant `on[EventName]` property on the grid component.
-Let's try this out by enabling row selection and hooking into the `onSelectionChanged` event to display an alert:
+To be notified of when an event is raised by the grid we need to add the relevant `on[EventName]` property on the grid component.
+Let's try this out by setting `editable: true` and hooking into the `onCellValueChanged` event to log the new value to the console:

 <snippet transform={false} language="jsx">
+|const defaultColDefs = useMemo(() => ({
+|  editable: true // Enable editing on all columns
+|}))
+|
 |&lt;div className="ag-theme-alpine" style={{ width: 600, height: 500 }}>
 |  &lt;AgGridReact
 |    ...
-|    rowSelection='single' // Enable row selection
-|    onSelectionChanged={event => alert('Row Selected!')} // Display an alert when a row is selected
+|    {/* Log new value to console when cell value is changed */}
+|    onCellValueChanged={event => console.log(`New Cell Value: ${event.value}`)}
 |  />
 |&lt;/div>
 </snippet>

-Now, when we click on a row, we should see an alert pop-up:
+Now, when we click on a cell we should be able to edit it and see the new value logged to the console:

 <grid-example title='Complete Example' name='complete-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

 _Refer to our [Grid Events](/grid-events/) documentation for a full list of events raised by the grid_

+---

 </framework-specific-section>

+## Test Your Knowledge

+Let's put what you've learned so far into action by modifying the grid:

+1. Add an new column to the start of the grid

+   _Hint: Modify the column definitons array to include an empty object at the start_

+2. Enable Checkbox Selection on the new empty column

+   _Hint: `checkboxSelection` is a Column Definiton property_

+3. Allow multiple row selection

+   _Hint: `rowSelection` is a Grid Option property_

+4. Log a message to the console when a row selection is changed

+   _Hint: `onSelectionChanged` is a Grid Event_

+Once complete, your grid should look like the example below.
+If you're stuck, check out the source code to see how its done:

+<grid-example title='Testing Example' name='testing-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

 ## Summary